Carpal Tunnel Syndrome

 Non-surgical options to improve symptoms include cortisone injections at the wrist joint or splints to decrease pressure on the nerve.
 However, in many patients this is a temporary solution only.
 If symptoms continue or if patients wish to explore a more definitive solution, then referral to a surgeon for a minor procedure may be necessary.

 Surgery to improve CTS symptoms involves decompressing the median nerve.
 This is achieved through a small incision in the palm of the hand near the wrist, where tight fibres compressing the median nerve are carefully divided.
 This is called a Carpal Tunnel Release (or Carpal Tunnel Decompression), and is a procedure which takes approximately 10-minutes to perform as a Day-Case, either under Local Anaesthesia, Sedation or a General Anaesthetic depending on individual circumstances and preferences.
+Unlike procedures performed in some private rooms, no out of pocket fees apply when this procedure is undertaken at a public hospital.
+Given that Mr MacLeod operates at multiple sites, waiting times are usually not lengthy.